AND WE ALL FALL DOWN - TRUE STORIES OF A TRUE GHOST TOWN

 By the time that Mister sold the stage line, automobiles and trucks were (or had already) replaced the stage coach as a foundation for the business.
 On January 7, 1918 Mister sold the stage line to William D. Slease.
 The following is from the Bill of Sale of that transaction.
 It seems to have been “traditional” at the time to list the purchase price of all sorts of things as $1.
 This Bill of Sale is no different.
 For “$1” Mr. Slease bought (all language, spelling, and punctuation as in the original unless so noted):

-“The Automobile and Stage Line Outfit, running between the towns of Nutt, Lake Valley, Hillsboro, and Kingston...consisting of one “Chandler” seven passenger automobile...and one “Dodge” five passenger automobile...two “Ford” five passenger automobiles...one “Smith-Ford” Ford truck...one bay horse named “Deek”...one bay horse named “Jim”...one gray horse named “Willie”...one black horse called “Raven”...one gray horse called “Alex”....(and several more all with the brand information)...Also four buggies, two hacks, one Concord Coach (probably the Mountain Pride)...(various bits of tackle and office equipment)...the building and corrals at Lake Valley, New Mexico consisting of one adobe building, corrals, stables, and sheds, one frame building all situate near the Railroad Depot in Lake Valley N.M. also about two tons of oats at Lake Valley...two underground metal gas tanks at Hillsboro, N.M. and about 250 gallons gasoline...(various fixtures and auto supplies)...intending to convey any and all property not herein enumerated, and used in connection with said Automobile and Stage Line outfit, and business…”
+“The Automobile and Stage Line Outfit, running between the towns of Nutt, Lake Valley, Hillsboro, and Kingston ...consisting of one “Chandler” seven passenger auto-mobile...and one “Dodge” five passenger automobile...two “Ford” five passenger automobiles...one “Smith-Ford” Ford truck...one bay horse named “Deek”...one bay horse named “Jim”...one gray horse named “Willie”...one black horse called “Raven”...one gray horse called “Alex”....(and several more all with the brand information)...Also four buggies, two hacks, one Concord Coach (probably the Mountain Pride)...(various bits of tackle and office equipment)...the building and corrals at Lake Valley, New Mexico consisting of one adobe building, corrals, stables, and sheds, one frame building all situate near the Railroad Depot in Lake Valley N.M. also about two tons of oats at Lake Valley...two underground metal gas tanks at Hillsboro, N.M. and about 250 gallons gasoline..(various fixtures and auto supplies)...intending to convey any and all property not herein enumerated, and used in connection with said Automobile and Stage Line outfit, and business…”

 And so ended stage coaching in the Black Range.